tommivayrynen1/rename_brainvision/README.md

 # rename_brainvision
 Rename brainvision analyzer generic data exports (.dat).
-Edit header (.vhdr) and marker (.vmrk) files to match the new filename.
+Header (.vhdr) and marker (.vmrk) files are matched to the new filename.
 Modified from: https://lindeloev.net/renaming-brain-vision-recorder-eeg-files/.